nczempin/ll/index.md

 # Monday

-The primary goal is to get used to the daily learning cycle, based on a very simple text in the target language.
+The primary goal is to internalize the methodolody, based on a very simple text in the target language.

 ## Prepare